With The Tax Cuts and Jobs Act of 2017, a new deduction for specific business owners was added called QBI – Qualified Business Income Deduction.

 Once you have this number, you have to determine eligibility based on the IRS thresholds and limitations.

-- Your total taxable income needs to equal to or be greater than your net income
+- Your total taxable income needs to equal to or be more significant than your net income

 - Your total taxable income can not be higher than the IRS threshold amount determine each year.
 For 2020, the threshold amounts are:

 This deduction can start to phase out if you exceed these thresholds amount, and this deduction can get a little more complicated.